andrew-codechimp/HA-Battery-Notes/docs/index.md

 ## Battery Low Template
 This is for advanced use where a device does not have a typical battery percentage but still provides an indication of the level, such as a string, boolean or voltage.
 You can specify a template that must return true when the battery is deemed low.
-The entity must be selected to allow Battery Notes to track it for changes, this is usually the entity specified in the template.

 Example templates
 ```